-Table 4 and Table 5, on page 35, lists the main clinical criteria for patients who want to attempt to discontinue TKI therapy and achieve treatment-free remission.
+Table 5 below lists the main clinical criteria for patients who want to attempt to discontinue TKI therapy and achieve treatment-free remission.

-Table 4.
-Clinical Criteria for TKI Discontinuation in a Newly DiagnosedPh+ CML Chronic Phase Patient
+Table 5.
+Clinical Criteria for TKI Discontinuation in a Ph+ CML Chronic Phase Patient

+Parameter Criteria

-Parameter Criteria Age 18 years and older CML phase Chronic phase only BCR-ABL1 transcripts e13a2/b2a2 or e14a2/b3a2 TKI treatment duration (nilotinib) At least 3 years Molecular response Maintained MR4.0 for one year prior to discontinuation DMR duration Achieved in last test prior to discontinuation Prior treatment history No history of accelerated or blast crisis; no history of prior attempts of treatment-free remission discontinuation that resulted in relapse.
+Age 18 years and older

+CML phase Chronic phase only

+BCR::ABL1 transcripts e13a2/b2a2 or e14a2/b3a2

+TKI treatment duration At least 3 years

+Molecular response Maintained MR 4.0 for 2 years prior to discontinuation

+Prior treatment history No history of accelerated or blast crisis; no history of prior attempts of treatment-free remission discontinuation that resulted in relapse.